Girl Gone Gourmet

 • Speaking of the dressing – it’s not just for pasta, I imagine it would be a great Italian salad dressing all on its own.

-• I adapted this recipe from one I found on Pinch of Yum and it’s very customizable!
-Feel free to play around with the amount of the add-ins to suit your own tastes.
+• I adapted this recipe from Pinch of Yum, and it’s very customizable!
+Feel free to play around with the amount of add-ins to suit your own tastes.

 • You can make it a day in advance, store it in an airtight container, and serve it the next day.
-The leftovers keep well in the refrigerator for several days.
+The leftovers keep well in the fridge for several days.

-This is the best pasta salad to kick off the season – it’s the perfect side dish for our summertime souls.
+This is the best pasta salad to kick off the season and the perfect side dish for our summertime souls.
 I hope you love it!

 Happy Cooking,